NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 ![image](https://user-images.githubusercontent.com/6338394/179363352-40f815d4-fc37-4ca1-8056-298488e84a60.png)
 ![image](https://user-images.githubusercontent.com/6338394/179355373-3e50b8c5-95d7-4470-b93f-deb162ccc145.png)

-# Additional info
+# Compatibility
-## Additional note 1 - Playerlist objective incompatibility
+## Playerlist objective incompatibility
 To avoid showing fake players in tab-complete, TAB uses an empty string as the fake players' names.
 Though Minecraft's scoreboard objectives (which help achieve the Playerlist objective feature) only use players' names and not players' UUIDs to define values.
 As a result, it is impossible for TAB to assign a different value for each fake player since they all have the same name, making the [Playerlist objective](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Playerlist-Objective) feature incompatible.

-## Additional note 2 - Global playerlist incompatibility
+## Global playerlist incompatibility
 The way this feature works is by pushing all real players out of the tablist and showing fake players instead.
 As a result, enabling [Global playerlist](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Global-playerlist) feature won't make any difference, since real players aren't visible in the tablist.
 Layout feature is capable of working with all online players connected to the server where TAB is installed, meaning it can show players from all servers when installed on BungeeCord.
 Because of this, if you use layout, you can disable global playerlist to reduce resource usage.

-## Additional note 3 - [1.19.3 - 1.21.1] Entries in chat complete
-From 1.19.3 until 1.21.1 (inclusive), entries will also appear in chat complete.
-The mechanic used to hide them on <1.19.3 can no longer be used since 1.19.3.
-1.21.2 has added a new way of sorting players, which is being taken advantage of to restore empty chat complete.

-## Additional note 4 - Per world playerlist incompatibility
+## Per world playerlist incompatibility
 Layout works by adding 80 fake players into the tablist, pushing real player entries out of view.
 Because of this,
 when using [per world playerlist](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Per-world-playerlist),